 "It would be an incomprehensible choice.
 I have heard talk of the possibility of building a Group C car.
 That would mean starting from scratch and perhaps spending more money.
 Alfa Romeo must remain in Formula 1.
 However, you can't go along with rumours.
 I think it would be good to clarify everything officially as soon as possible".

 Contacts have also been confirmed with a number of teams to supply the turbocharged engine that has just been finished.
 The team concerned is Williams, which has apparently already signed a contract with French driver Jacques Laffite.
-This move would close the way to an eventual transfer of De Cesaris to the English team.
-The Roman driver could be transferred back to McLaren if Watson is not reconfirmed, while Giacomelli would have little chance of settling down.
-It is clear that Alfa Romeo's negative results in recent years have contributed to the current situation, but retirement would be a further mistake that would accumulate to the many committed in three seasons by the Milanese team.
+This move will close the way to an eventual transfer of De Cesaris to the English team.
+The Roman driver can be transferred back to McLaren if Watson is not reconfirmed, while Giacomelli will have little chance of settling down.
+It is clear that Alfa Romeo's negative results in recent years have contributed to the current situation, but retirement will be a further mistake that will accumulate to the many committed in three seasons by the Milanese team.
 Now there is a turbo engine and a car that is probably competitive for 1983.
 Therefore, in a climate of extreme uncertainty, the Grand Prix of Las Vegas begins.
 At the start Alain Prost keeps the lead preceding René Arnoux, Michele Alboreto, Riccardo Patrese, Eddie Cheever, Mario Andretti and Keke Rosberg.
-At the first bend Michele Alboreto and Eddie Cheever came into contact and a suspension arm bent on the Tyrrell, causing a degradation in the convergence of the front wheels of the Milanese driver's car.
-During the race Michele had to face many difficulties, until he touched a wall with the opposite part of the tyre that had come into contact with Cheever's car at the start, bringing the car's set-up almost back to normal.
+At the first bend Michele Alboreto and Eddie Cheever come into contact and a suspension arm bends on the Tyrrell, causing a degradation in the convergence of the front wheels of the Milanese driver's car.
+During the race Michele has to face many difficulties, until he touches a wall with the opposite part of the tyre that has come into contact with Cheever's car at the start, bringing the car's set-up almost back to normal.
 Already in the second lap Arnoux passes Prost and finds himself leading the race.
-Rosberg's main rival for the title, John Watson, who remained at the back of the field, managed to pass several drivers, so much so that on lap 11 he was already right behind Rosberg, in eighth position.
+Rosberg's main rival for the title, John Watson, who remaines at the back of the field, manages to pass several drivers, so much so that on lap 11 he is already right behind Rosberg, in eighth position.
 Prost is back on top of the race on lap 15 while, at the same time, Watson passes Rosberg.
-The Northern Irishman continued his comeback passing also Andretti and Cheever.
+The Northern Irishman continues his comeback passing also Andretti and Cheever.
 Then he climbs another position at the eighteenth lap, after Patrese's retirement, due to the engine failure.
 Three laps later also Arnoux abandons the race, because of an engine failure.
 The classification, led by Prost, sees so second Michele Alboreto, followed by John Watson, Eddie Cheever, Mario Andretti, Keke Rosberg and Nelson Piquet.

-On lap 26, Piquet retired because of a malfunctioning spark plug, while Andretti spun due to a technical problem that caused him to stop in an escape route.
-Thus Rosberg was fifth, while Derek Daly entered the points zone; the Irish driver of the Williams car started a long duel with Niki Lauda for the sixth position.
+On lap 26, Piquet retires because of a malfunctioning spark plug, while Andretti spins due to a technical problem that causes him to stop in an escape route.
+Thus Rosberg is fifth, while Derek Daly enteres the points zone; the Irish driver of the Williams car starts a long duel with Niki Lauda for the sixth position.
 In the last laps Prost complains about strong vibrations in the car and is passed by Michele Alboreto, at the 52nd passage.
 The French driver is then forced to give up two more positions, being overtaken by Watson and Cheever.
-At the end of the race, Watson tries an impossible recovery of the head of the race, but strong vibrations to the front wheels of his McLaren prevent him to improve again.
+At the end of the race, Watson tries an impossible recovery of the head of the race, but strong vibrations to the front wheels of his McLaren prevents him to improve again.
 Thus, Michele Alboreto wins the first Formula 1 Grand Prix of his career, becoming the eleventh different driver of the season, and the third Italian.
 For Tyrrell it is a return to success after four years, four months and eighteen days, for a total of seventy-one Grands Prix of abstinence.
-Watson finished second, but the title went to Keke Rosberg, who finished fifth, while Scuderia Ferrari won the constructors' trophy for the seventh time.
-At the end of the race, while from the Tyrrell pits they were greeting Michele's passage under the chequered flag, his brother, Ermanno Alboreto, was celebrating with an exuberant Heidi, a Californian journalist he had met in the previous days.
-After a few moments, Ermanno discovers that the girl, out of sympathy for him, had bet a hundred dollars on Michele's victory, winning a few thousand.
-The funny thing is that even Ken Tyrrell had bet on Alboreto, since the bookmakers gave him twenty to one before the start of the weekend, and had encouraged several mechanics to do the same.
+Watson finishes second, but the title goes to Keke Rosberg, who finishes fifth, while Scuderia Ferrari wins the constructors' trophy for the seventh time.
+At the end of the race, while from the Tyrrell pits they are greeting Michele's passage under the chequered flag, his brother, Ermanno Alboreto, is celebrating with an exuberant Heidi, a Californian journalist he has met in the previous days.
+After a few moments, Ermanno discovers that the girl, out of sympathy for him, has bet a hundred dollars on Michele's victory, winning a few thousand.
+The funny thing is that even Ken Tyrrell has bet on Alboreto, since the bookmakers have given him twenty to one before the start of the weekend, and have encouraged several mechanics to do the same.
 On the podium, during the prize-giving ceremony, the three are joined by singer Diana Ross, who asks Michele Alboreto for an autograph.
-The party then continued at the Caesar Palace: here, Michele and the Tyrrell team were welcomed by a large buffet on the edge of a large swimming pool and by the female company.
+The party then continues at the Caesar Palace: here, Michele and the Tyrrell team are welcomed by a large buffet on the edge of a large swimming pool and by the female company.
 Not surprisingly, during the evening, Nora, Ken Tyrrell's wife, will admonish her husband by saying:

 "Ken, remember that you can work up an appetite as long as you like, but when it's time to eat, you have to come home.
 Remember that".